thibaudclement/cs269i/docs/lecture-8.md

 In other words, in any auction that always gives the good to the max-value buyer, in expectation every buyer pays the same, and in particular, revenue is the same.

-In all auction types seen so far, the allocation rule was that the bidder with the highest true true always got the item, which is why they all have the same revenue.
+In all auction types seen so far, the allocation rule was that the bidder with the highest true value always got the item, which is why they all have the same revenue.

 However, this is not always satisfied in real life, for example in the following cases: